 This post may contain affiliate links, you can catch our full disclaimer at the bottom of this post.

-To understand why left-sided sleep during pregnancy is beneficial, it is necessary to review the anatomical location of the great vessel (vein) in the back called the vena cava which courses down your back.
+To understand why left side sleep during pregnancy is the best sleeping position, it is important to review the anatomy of the large vein called the vena cava which courses down your back.

-The size and weight of the uterus in the third trimester makes this physiologic observation most pronounced.
+The size and weight of the baby bump in the third trimester is why left-sided

 The venous system is a low-pressure system, allowing veins to easily be compressed or obstructed by the external pressure from adjacent organs.